pehq/Pehq-s-Universal-Gun-Framework-A-Modifiable-One-Too/README.md

 The main point of this gun framework is that it aims to meet all conditions in Roblox's sub-genre shooter games

+Right now this is a WIP so stuff isn't finished...
+You could create a merge request if you want to contribute to this project

 https://en.wikipedia.org/wiki/Shooter_game
 ## Some examples of sub-genres are: